How Joyous keeps SSH keys secure for transferring people data via SFTP

 NISTR 7966 recommends that management and engineering teams understand the importance of SSH keys.

-The Joyous team that manages SSH keys are made aware of the importance of SSH keys and the severity if there were to be exploited.
+The Joyous team that manages SSH keys are made aware of the importance of SSH keys and the severity if they were to be exploited.
 Joyous ensures to educate whoever becomes involved in the handling of SSH keys.

 Joyous also ensures that only a set number of team members have access to the SSH keys.